Name of Product: Remin Volcanic Rock Dust Soil and Compost Remineraliser

 Volcano rocks contain basalt rocks that will not be processed or transformed by the environment.
 They are unaltered as they come out from the volcano as larva, the elements cannot be used by the plants until it is converted into a useable form.

 Rock dust will be unavailable to the plants any time soon.
 This is because a lot of the minerals are water-insoluble and therefore will not leach out of the rock dust.
 To get a good mass transfer of ions the rock dust must be porous and contain soluble compounds.
-If it is not porous and not contain soluble compounds and it will remain inert in the rock dust and be unavailable to the plants.
+If it is not porous and does not contain soluble compounds and it will remain inert in the rock dust and be unavailable to the plants.

 Rock dust does contain a vast array of inorganic compounds (often called minerals), all having different solubilities.
 A good quality rock dust can have 90 minerals in it.
 The biggest problem is that plants do not need all these elements.
 From my previous article on what elements are required by plants, you will know at best plants need 20 elements, This could mean that up to 70 other minerals are not needed and are a waste to add to the soil.
 A case of too much marketing over substance.